rendaw/gettus/readme.md

 1. Gettus - an interface based on `CompletableFuture`s
 2. Cogettus (separate artifact) - an interface for use with coroutines

-This project is fairly incomplete - there's no built in session management, proxy support, or authentication helpers but it is entirely usable.
-I've interacted with AWS via their HTTP API and a number of websites using Gettus with no issues so far.
+This project is fairly incomplete - there's no built in session management, proxy support, or redirects but it is entirely usable.
+I've interacted with AWS via their HTTP API and a number of websites using Gettus and encountered no issues so far.
 If you'd like to try your hand at implementing these features though PRs welcome.

 ## Example (Cogettus)